thapaBurg/thapaday02/content/pages/blog/index.md

       styles:
         self:
           textAlign: left
-    subtitle: Section with a video subtitle
+    subtitle: Overview of studying in USA
     text: >
-      Applying to Universities in USA is a very easy process and I am going to show you how to do it for free.
-Since there is a long wait for visa appointment in Nepal, make sure you submit your application 9 months in advance.
-For example, if you want to go to USA in August 2025, apply by December 2024.
+      Applying to Universities in USA is a very easy process and I am going to show you how to do it for FREE.

+      There is a long wait for US visa appointment in Nepal, submit your application 9 months in advance.
+For example, if you want to go to USA in August 2025, apply by November 2024.
     actions: []
     media:
       type: VideoBlock